 There are many dogs now that can sniff out medical issues that even doctors weren't aware of.
-Dogs can pick up on tiny changes in the human body, from a tiny shift in our hormones to the release of volatile organic compounds released by cancer cells.
-This class will cover training a service dog to detect specific chemical changes in the owners body whether for diabetes, seizures or cancer.
+Dogs can pick up on tiny changes in the human body, from a tiny shift in our hormones to the release of volatile organic compounds from cancer cells.
+This class will cover training a service dog to detect specific chemical changes in the owners body.

 The first 2 months training (8 week class) is to see if the dog has the interest, willingness and aptitude for the work, then another 4 months (2 more 8 week classes) to hone all the skills learned and really commit to the work.